mango-mises/mango-mises.github.io/_posts/2025-01-18-integrity-matters.md

 The observer network must be as broad and cohesive as possible to collectively monitor the operators.
 The presence of such an "observer hivemind" creates an integrity web which deters operators from misbehaving, as their offenses will quickly become common knowledge.

 Network integrity requires a large and cohesive network.
-The moral solution is thus to pursure a single unified network, without fragmentation or duplicate efforts.
+The ideal solution is thus a single unified network, without fragmentation or duplicate efforts.
 Emphatically, it consists not only of "operator" nodes, but also of "relayer" nodes that participate in P2P efforts and contribute to cohesion, and "observer" nodes which may not participate in P2P but nevertheless monitor integrity.

 Such a vision quickly runs into a scaling question: Is there tension between security, performance, and network size?